Last Updated on March 12, 2021 by Julia Wilson

 Penis – The male cat has a small bone in the penis (as do many mammals), this allows the penis to remain hard during copulation, meaning he can do so for extended periods.

-Inner ears – Known as ossicles, these tiny bones of the inner ear which help to amplify sound.
+Inner ears – Known as ossicles, these tiny bones of the inner ear help to amplify sound.

 Disorders of the bones